spencertse122/Covid19_DataAnalytics_Overview/README.md

 This directory contains two python scripts to wrap the Google Sheet API for data upload, and Alphavantage API for obtaining Financial Market Data.

 ### Database
-Contains a few SQLite3 files to get a simple table for backing up data and future work
+Contains a few SQL files to get a simple table for backing up data and future work

 ##Data Sources: